The geometric distribution of Selmer groups of elliptic curves over function fields: The distribution of

 We now give an outline of the contents of this section.
 In \autoref{subsection:prime-distribution}, we introduce the random kernel model, which is our model for Selmer groups that directly connects to points of the Selmer space.
 This model will be defined in terms of kernels of random elements of subgroups of an orthogonal group, and so in \autoref{subsec: dist 1-eigenspaces} we compute the probability distributions of the dimensions of these kernels.
 In \autoref{subsection:proof-of-orbit-count} we show how to determine compute the moments of the above mentioned random kernels, and then how to determine their distribution in terms of these moments, which is used in \autoref{subsection:tv-distance} to bound the total variation distance between the random kernel model and the BKLPR model.
+We emphasize that these results a priori concern the random kernel model rather than $\Sel_n$, but later in \S \ref{section:proofs} it will be spelled out how to relate the two.